Determining the Dark Matter distribution in galaxies with Deep Learning: Creation of the mock observations

-Summarizing, the benchmark data-set consists of $\sim 6000$ realizations of galaxies for which we create the SDSS photometric images and the corresponding HI data-cube, from which we compute the first three momentum maps.
-The photometric images and the three HI momentum maps were stacked to create a 128×128×8 grid (128 by 128 pixel images with 8 channels) that serves as the input of our machine learning model; the output of the network is the DM profile that consist of $20$ scalar quantities, that correspond to the total DM mass enclosed within $20$ radial galactocentric distances that are logarithmically spaced between $1$ and $100 \, \mathrm{kpc}$.
+Summarising, the benchmark data-set consists of $\sim 6000$ realisations of galaxies for which we create the SDSS photometric images and the corresponding HI data-cube, from which we compute the first three momentum maps.
+The photometric images and the three HI momentum maps were stacked to create a 128×128×8 grid (128 by 128 pixel images with 8 channels) that serves as the input to our machine learning model; the output of the network is the DM profile that consist of $20$ scalar quantities, that correspond to the total DM mass enclosed within $20$ radial galactocentric distances that are logarithmically spaced between $1$ and $100 \, \mathrm{kpc}$.
 A schematic flow-chart of the pipeline used in this work is depicted in Figure \ref{fig:flowchart}.

 As is required in supervised machine learning, we split the data-set into three subsets, containing $60 \%$, $20\%$ and $20\%$ of the total number of samples that served as training, validation and test sets, respectively.
-In order to avoid over-fitting and to have a reliable measurement of the algorithm performance, these subsets have to be mutually independent, i.e. the observations (galaxies in our case) that are in one subset can not exist in another subset.
+In order to avoid over-fitting and to have a reliable measurement of the algorithm performance, these subsets must be mutually independent, i.e. the observations (galaxies in our case) that are in one subset cannot exist in another subset.